 Using regional VNet Integration enables your app to access:

-- Resources in the virtual network in the same region that you integrate with.
+- Resources in a VNet in the same region as your app.

 - Service endpoint secured services.